In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Definitions

 A convenient fact about properness is that it makes the distinction between strict and non-strict vanish.
 Our main negative result establishes that \TST is NP-complete even in \emph{proper} temporal graphs, thus this is true in both the strict and non-strict settings.
-Observe that \TST corresponds to $k$-\BS for the particular case that $k=n-1$, so we also get by the same result that $k$-\BS is NP-complete.
-However, a stronger result is established in the paper, by showing that $k$-\BS is also NP-complete in \emph{simple} temporal graphs (where \TST is shown to be tractable).
-Since the number of edges and the number of time labels coincide in this class of temporal graphs, our result establishes that minimizing the number of labels instead of the number of edges would also be hard, a benefit of targeting \emph{simple} temporal graphs.
-We insist that targeting well-chosen classes of temporal graphs in the reduction allows one to obtain several (otherwise different) results at once, this should thus be regarded as a good practice whenever possible.
+Observe that \TST corresponds to \BS for the particular case that $k=n-1$, so we also get by the same result that \BS is NP-complete.
+However, we establish that \BS is also NP-complete in \emph{simple} temporal graphs (where \TST is shown to be tractable).
+Since the number of edges and the number of time labels coincide in this setting of temporal graphs, our result establishes that minimizing the number of labels instead of the number of edges would also be hard, a benefit of targeting \emph{simple} temporal graphs.
+We insist that targeting well-chosen settings of temporal graphs in the reductions allow one to obtain more general (and unified) results.
 In fact, if the problem were hard in \emph{happy} temporal graphs, then a single reduction would suffice to produce all the above results.
-However, this is not the case here, as both problems are easy for happy graphs.
-The reader is referred to~\cite{CCS22} for a study of how these various settings impact the expressivity of temporal graphs in terms of reachability.
+This is not the case here, as both problems can be solved trivially in happy graphs.
+The reader is referred to~\cite{CCS24} for a study of how these various settings impact the expressivity of temporal graphs in terms of reachability (as well as~\cite{doering2025} for directed temporal graphs).

 To summarize, the tractability landscape of the problems considered in this paper is depicted in Figure~\ref{fig:outline}.